apiaxle/blog/_posts/2013-03-18-multiple-resources-in-one-request.md

 manufacturers in your list then the query parameter method feels more correct.
 If you intend to return a `404` and perhaps an error message then the first feels more correct.
 Again, only an opinion.

+### You're not very restricted

+So, to conclude.
+You're not very restricted when it comes to making a choice and still being able to describe your service as RESTful.
+Make a decision based on what will be useful for your clients and scalable at your end.